KarazhanSucks/subsyncerr/README.md

 * [Language verification](https://github.com/mdcollins05/srt-lang-detect) on subtitles against language code in filename, in which case it detects another language, it will get blacklisted and a new subtitle will be requested.
 This has in my experience proven to be necessary.
 * [Subtitle ad-remover](https://github.com/KBlixt/subcleaner) built-in, can be optionally enabled.

+## Disclaimer
+* If you want your entire library processed, because of the subtitle metadata required for fundamental functions in the script to work properly you have to redownload all your subtitles.
+Example of these functions are blacklisting and downloading requests to Bazarr's API.
+* Some subtitles will inevitably pass through the strict sync requirements, which means that some out-of-sync subtitles processed will still be recognized as successful.
+This is sadly a limitation with ``subsync``.
+However rare, from what I've observed, most these out-of-sync subtitles are on TV-shows, more specifically parts before intros, on recaps, or in outros.

 ## Installation
 1. Pull the container from the following Docker-repository: [tarzoq/subsyncerr](https://hub.docker.com/r/tarzoq/subsyncerr)
 2. Create a new folder/share, allocate the folder to both Bazarr and the container using ``/subsyncerr`` as the container path.